Keeping Hillingdon safe

 The penalty for failing to wear a face covering is £200 for a first offence, doubling for further breaches up to a maximum of £6,400.

-You can exercise or visit outdoor public places (such as parks, allotments and playgrounds) alone, with the people you live with, your support bubble, or 1 person from another household.
+You can exercise alone, with the people you live with, your support bubble, or one other person from another household, once a day.

-Where people cannot do so - for example, people who work in critical national infrastructure, construction or manufacturing - they should continue to travel to work/attend their workplace.
+Where people cannot work from home - including, but not limited to, people who work in critical national infrastructure, construction, or manufacturing - they should continue to travel to their workplace.